Background pattern

 Storage of containers:

-Containers must be installed in well-ventilated areas, the installation location must be surrounded by a fence that can be locked, and the enclosure must be kept clean and free of flammable materials.
+Containers must be installed in well-ventilated areas, and the installation site must be surrounded by a fence that can be locked, and the enclosure must be kept clean and free of flammable materials.

-Containers must be protected from heat sources or ignition, temperatures equal to or greater than 50º C, and combustible materials, and prevent water from entering the containers.
+Containers must be protected from heat sources or ignition, temperatures equal to or above 50°C, and combustible materials, and the entry of water into the containers must be prevented.

 Transportation of containers: